feihong/fsharp-quickstart/README.md

 On Mac, make sure that the Mono Path field is set to `/usr/local/bin`, then restart Atom.

+## Upgrading Mono

+### Mac

+Open Xamarin Studio and select `Check for Updates...` from the menu.
+Will probably take a long time, as it will download all dependencies before starting the installation process.

 ## Sources

 - [Paket Installation Options](https://fsprojects.github.io/Paket/installation.html)